RasaHQ/rasa/docs/core/old-core-change-log.rst

   model metadata
 - more emoji support for PY2
 - intent confidence support in RegexInterpreter
-- added paramter to train script to pull training data from an url instead of a stories file
+- added parameter to train script to pull training data from an url instead of a stories file
 - added new policy: :ref:`embedding_policy` implemented in tensorflow